docarray/docarray/docs/fundamentals/documentarray/find.md

 ## Filter with query operators

-A query filter document can use the query operators to specify conditions in the following form:
+A query filter document uses query operators to specify conditions:

 ```text
 { <field1>: { <operator1>: <value1> }, ... }
 ```

 Here `field1` is {ref}`any field name<doc-fields>` of a Document object.
-To access nested fields, one can use the dunder expression.
-For example, `tags__timestamp` is to access `doc.tags['timestamp']` field.
+To access nested fields, you can use the dunder expression.
+For example, `tags__timestamp` accesses the `doc.tags['timestamp']` field.

 `value1` can be either a user given Python object, or a substitution field with curly bracket `{field}`